ministryofjustice/delius-releases/README.md

 <p align="center"><a href=".docs/slack.png"><img src=".docs/slack.png" width="600" alt="Slack notification example"/></a></p>

 ## Support
-If you have any questions feel free to get in touch via Slack: ([#TODO pick a slack channel](TODO)), or create a [GitHub issue](https://github.com/ministryofjustice/delius-releases/issues/new) in this repository.
+If you have any questions feel free to get in touch via Slack: ([#ndelius_service_team](https://mojdt.slack.com/archives/C6C1KGRME)), or create a [GitHub issue](https://github.com/ministryofjustice/delius-releases/issues/new) in this repository.